talaikis/FacebooKiller/README.md

 ## Prerequisites

-Works on Windows with Google Chrome only.
+Works on Windows (8.1 tested) with Google Chrome.

 # Known issues